joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/11/24/us/politics/janet-yellen-treasury-biden.html?searchResultPosition=4

 **Separated by Distance?
 Send Pressed Flowers**\
-`The expert gardener and ceramist Frances Palmer offers a primer on how to decorate a card with dried botanicals.`\
+`The skilled gardener and ceramist Frances Palmer offers a primer on how to decorate a card with dried botanicals.`\
 https://nytimes.com/2020/11/24/t-magazine/pressing-flowers-how-to-crafting.html?searchResultPosition=5

 **Honestie Hodges, Handcuffed by the Police at 11, Is Dead at 14**\